Dancing Stone, Danby

 stile and headed along a quiet road before re-entering the woods.
 I made the most

-At the end of the forest route, Liberty’s Column came into view; we made
+At the end of the forest route, Liberty’s Column came into view, and we made

 nearly all oak trees so I gave up looking for conkers.
 We had a quick look